Acetonen/Interkamen_career/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
+### what's new in 1.18.1:
+PATCH:
+1. Fix mech report bug.
+2. Show meters in career status.
 ### what's new in 1.18.0:
 MINOR:
 1. Add empty path creation in dump to exel module.